tyrone-sudeium/LaunchXIV/README.md

 the LaunchXIV will trash your saved password and show the settings page again.
 Here you will be offered a chance to update your password.

+You can also hold down your ⌥ key (option / alt) while the app starts up and it will reset all settings.

 ## What does this do, exactly?

 It generates a login session with the Square Enix servers the same way the